tarwn/lessthandot-hugo/blogs/content/posts/2013-03-05-use-the-sp_describe_undeclared_parameters-stored-procedure.md

 _Msg 137, Level 15, State 2, Line 2

-Must declare the scalar variable “@Type”._
+Must declare the scalar variable "@Type"._

 What if there was something that could help you find these kind of problems?
 There is, in SQL Server 2012 we now have the sp\_describe\_undeclared_parameters stored procedure